Recipes

 • Serves

-According to sushi lore, the California roll was invented in the 1960s at a restaurant called Tokyo Kaikan in Los Angeles by chef Ichiro Mashita.
-Mashita used avocado as a substitute for the then hard-to-find toro (fat, rich tuna belly).
-This recipe is based on one that appears in The Sushi Experience by Hiroko Shimbo (Alfred A. Knopf, 2006).
+By some accounts, the California roll was invented in the 1970s at a Los Angeles restaurant called Tokyo Kaikan by chef Ichiro Mashita, who used avocado as a substitute for the then hard-to-find toro (fat, rich tuna belly).
+Another origin story credits a Vancouver-based sushi chef, Hidekazu Tojo, with the original California roll recipe.

 Ingredients